US Foods to buy SGA's Food Group for $1.8 billion

-(Reuters) - Food distribution company US Foods Holding Corp (USFD.N) said on Monday it would buy SGA’s Food Group of Cos for $1.8 billion in cash to expand into the northwestern part of the United States.
+(Reuters) - Food distribution company US Foods Holding Corp (USFD.N) said on Monday it would buy SGA’s Food Group of Cos for $1.8 billion in cash and reported disappointing second-quarter sales, sending its shares down 15 percent.

 With 12 distribution centers and more than 20 private brands, SGA’s Food had 2017 net sales of $3.2 billion from its five operating units - Food Services of America Inc (FSA), Systems Services of America Inc, Amerifresh Inc, Ameristar Meats Inc and GAMPAC Express Inc.